awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    zip publishNewBark.zip publishNewBark.js
    ```

-1. When you create the Lambda function, you specify the Amazon Resource Name \(ARN\) for `WooferLambdaRole`, which you created in [Step 2: Create a Lambda Execution Role](#Streams.Lambda.Tutorial.CreateRole)\.
+1. When you create the Lambda function, you specify the Amazon Resource Name \(ARN\) for `WooferLambdaRole`, which you created in [Step 2: Create a Lambda execution role](#Streams.Lambda.Tutorial.CreateRole)\.
 Enter the following command to retrieve this ARN\.

    ```
    aws iam get-role --role-name WooferLambdaRole